 If those fail, then the next option is to tie a cat trap on a branch that the cat can reach and leave the area.
 I will check back on the trap frequently or watch from a distance with binoculars and climb back up the tree when he is caught to retrieve him.
 If all those options fail, then we may need to get creative.
 Sometimes, the only option left is to saw off the branch the cat is on and pull it toward me or lower him down slowly by rope.

-Sometimes the cat is so afraid of me that he will voluntarily jump out of the tree.
+Sometimes the cat is so afraid of me that he will voluntarily jump out of the tree or go so far out on a limb that he falls.
 This is especially common with feral cats.
-Incredibly, cats are commonly able to survive high falls with no injury.
-There are no guarantees, of course, but cats often fall from heights around 100 feet and immediately run off after hitting the ground.
-If your cat jumps and runs off, he will probably hide for a while and come back out when he feels safe.
-Watch him for any signs of injury and be prepared to take him to the vet, but often the cat will show no hint that he has just fallen.
+Incredibly, cats are commonly able to survive high falls with no injury, but, of course, there are no guarantees.
+If your cat jumps or falls and runs off, do not chase after him.
+Otherwise, he may feel like he is being hunted.
+He will probably hide for a while and emerge when he feels safe.
+Watch him for any signs of injury and be prepared to take him to the vet, but often he will be just fine.